Trusts Bill 2025

 “The Crisafulli government is finally beginning to deliver a modern and updated Trusts Act more than 10 years after the process began.”— 2025-05-01View Hansard

 “The opposition has no intention of standing in the way of sensible legislation.
-We support the intention of this bill and support these changes being effected.
-We will not impede progress of legislation for partisan gain.”— 2025-03-14View Hansard
+We support the intention of this bill and support these changes being effected.”— 2025-03-14View Hansard

 “At a time when public trust is fragile, we need modern trusts law that ensure trusts are administered transparently for the benefit of the beneficiaries of the trust.”— 2025-05-01View Hansard

-“The bill has been over a decade in the making, hence there is no reason to rush now at the last moment.”— 2025-04-30View Hansard
+“The QLRC, as I said, began its review in 2012.
+The bill has been over a decade in the making, hence there is no reason to rush now at the last moment.”— 2025-04-30View Hansard

-Spoke in support of the bill as a landmark reform that will ensure trust laws remain robust, transparent and fair.
+Spoke in support of the bill as a significant and long-overdue reform of Queensland's trust law, highlighting its modernisation, simplification and legal clarity objectives.

 “This bill is a crucial step in ensuring our legal and financial systems remain robust, transparent and fair, benefiting all Australians.”— 2025-05-01View Hansard